 Please note, if you click and buy through links on our site, we may earn a small affiliate commission at no extra cost to you.
 Learn More

-Lorex targets both businesses and consumers, whereas Arlo primarily targets the consumer market.
+• Lorex targets both consumers and businesses, Arlo primarily targets home security.

 Year Founded